parminabedi-ctrl/the-dim-light/README.md

 Type of game: Visual novel

 How to play:
-1. Go to this link: https://anya369.itch.io/the-dim-light
+1. Go to this link: https://anya369.itch.io/the-dim-light (This is the newer version of the game.
+The game has been updated and is not to date with this repo, it is up to date with the repo "the-dim-light2")
 2. There should be a gray screen showing in the middle of the page.
 Click the button saying "RUN GAME".
 3. Wait for the game to load
 4. Now you are in the game screen!